 Stop listening to the liars.

 What I’m about to discuss wears countless faces.
 We may not recognize the similarities between one we know, and one we see in someone else, but they are one-in-the-same, I assure you.
-Literally each human being that has ever lived has experienced this: temptations and the promises they tell.
+Literally each human being that has ever lived has experienced it: Temptations, and the promises they tell.

-The religious call it the devil, biology might call it the path of least resistance.
+Many religious people call it the devil, biology might call it the path of least resistance.
 What you call it, or what drives it, is not important to this piece.
-What is important is how it works.
+What is important is how it works, and how it affects our lives.

 It promises; it lies.